 Different pieces of the REMI model's structure are linked together in certain ways as our best means of approximating of how the real economy generally works.
 In some cases, you may find that the model would better match a particular real-world scenario if some of these connections behaved differently or were removed altogether.
 Using the Alternative Model Settings, you can do just that by changing certain settings that control various interacting parts of the model.
 Depending if you are creating a national or regional control, there are different settings that are available.
 Certain pre-defined alternative sets of settings exist that REMI has found to be useful in the past.
 When making your own custom alternate model settings, simply toggle any of the on-off switches to enable or disable that particular model response.
 A few settings are actually parameters to model equations that can be modified.
 Each of these has an alternative set of values that can be viewed and selected for substitution.
 The default housing price and land price coefficients can also be substituted for custom values.
 Any setting that has been changed from the REMI default value will be highlighted for easy differentiation.
-Information buttons containing setting descriptions are present next to every setting.
-Alternative Model Settings - New □ × Output and Demand (i) On Investment Response to Capital Stock Dn Local Consumption Response to Income and Prices On Transfer Payment Response to Population (i) On Transfer Payment Response to Population (ii) On Commodity Access Index Response to Intermediate Inputs Access (i) Off Alternative Investment Response to the Level of Activ vity Off Government Spending Response to Population (i) Off Government Spending Response to GDP (i) Off Alternative Commuter Response (Fixed Shares) On Property Income Response to Population Compensation, Prices, and Costs On Housing Price Response to Population and Income Compensation Response to Labor Market Conditions Labor and Capital Demand Con Labor Access Index Response to Industry and Occupation ation Access (i) On Labor Intensity Response to Relative Factor Costs Population and Labor Supply Off Economic Migration Response to Expected Income On Participation Rate Response to Expected Income Market Shares (i) On Exports To Rest Of World Response To Production Co osts Parameters Housing Price Coefficients Nonresidential Land Price Coefficients 🔞 🔿 Standard 💿 Alternative 🔿 Custom 🥜 🔞 💿 Standard 🔿 Alternative 🔿 Custom 🥜 Compensation Equation Coefficients Demand Price Elasticities (i) Standard O Alternative Q (i) Standard O Alternative Q Migration Speed of Adjustment Standard Alternative Q Highlighted if Different from REMI's Defaults OK Cancel
+Information buttons containing setting descriptions are presented next to every setting.

+Alternative Model Settings - New □ × Output and Demand Output and Demand On Investment Response to Capital Stock Con Local Consumption Response to Income and Prices (i) On Transfer Payment Response to Population (i) On Commodity Access Index Response to Intermediate Inputs Access Image: Off Alternative Investment Response to the Level of Activity Off Government Spending Response to Population (i) Off Government Spending Response to GDP (i) Off Alternative Commuter Response (Fixed Shares) On Property Income Response to Population Compensation, Prices, and Costs On Housing Price Response to Population and Income Compensation Response to Labor Market Conditions Labor and Capital Demand Con Labor Access Index Response to Industry and Occupation Access Index Response to Industry Access Index Response to Index Respons ccess (i) On Labor Intensity Response to Relative Factor Costs Population and Labor Supply Off Economic Migration Response to Expected Income On Participation Rate Response to Expected Income Market Shares (i) On Exports To Rest Of World Response To Production Costs Parameters Housing Price Coefficients Nonresidential Land Price Coefficients 🚯 🔿 Standard 💿 Alternatives 🔿 Custom 🥜 🔞 💿 Standard 🔿 Alternative 🔿 Custom 🥜 Compensation Equation Coefficients Demand Price Elasticities (i) Standard O Alternative Q Standard Alternative Q Migration Speed of Adjustment Standard Alternative Q Highlighted if Different from REMI's Defaults OK Cancel

-Figure 68: Alternative Model Settings
+Figure 66: Alternative Model Settings